Who can compete in the Canadian Community Newspaper Awards (CCNAwards)?

 Best Campus Photography

-A maximum of one entry per member newspapers may be submitted into the following Premier Awards, Special Competitions and Campus Newspaper categories:
+A maximum of one entry per member newspapers may be submitted into EACH of the following Premier Awards, Special Competitions and Campus Newspaper categories:

 Best National Editorial